12jjiscool-stack/LP1.0/README.md

 # LP1.0

-An open source raspberry pi 3 project for a smart phone!
+##What is a Rapberry pi?
+#A raspberry pi is an os system and multi core chip that you can use for projects!